liamjosephnolan/liamjosephnolan.github.io/docs/web_scraper.md

 date: 27 Oct 2024
 ---

-Alright here is my problem: My climbing gym is too crowded and I need to figure out how I can run my code continuously.
+Alright here is my problem: My climbing gym is too crowded and I need to figure out how I can run code continuously.

 The "obvious" solution is to build a web scraper to track the climbing gyms capacity (They conveniently display this information of their website)